GC-ACI-Automation-Group/aci_auto_config_web/README.md

 Description
 ===

+Cisco ACI（Application Centric Infrastructure）is an industry leading datacenter SDN solution, it can automatically deploy application policy to infrastructure, make customer’s datacenter network more flex and agile.
+But it is a little difficult to new user familiar with APIC configuration GUI.

-This project is a web app built from a container which used to complete the configuration of tenants in Cisco APIC automatically with simple navigation flow instead of clicking many different menu buttons under the APIC GUI.
+We are planning to develop an application to help our new ACI customer very quickly and easily to deploy their ACI fabric.
+Our application is built on the top to container, so customer can get the identical environment at anytime and anywhere, it can deploy very quickly.
+After that customer can use this web application configuration policy on Cisco APIC automatically with one simple navigation flow instead of clicking many different menu buttons under the APIC GUI.
+It will make ACI more friendly to new user.

 How it works
 ===